 What is a construction performance bond?

 A performance bond is a surety bond issued by an insurance company that guarantees the completion of a project by a contractor.
 Most contracts involving government money require bonding to protect taxpayer dollars.
-In the private sector, it’s used as a risk management tool to help ensure that building projects get finished.
+In the private sector, it’s used as a risk management tool to ensure that building projects get finished.

 Why do you need a performance bond?

 A performance bond is a safety net provided by the insurance company (guarantor) for the contracting entity (obligee) to ensure the work will be completed even if the contractor (principal) is unable to do so themselves.
-If the surety company is able to obtain a bond for you, it shows that you and your business are financially stable and are a good risk.
+If the surety company obtains a bond for you, it shows that you and your business are financially stable and a good risk.